 Temperature: every seed has an optimum temperature for germination.
 Often it is the change in temperature that triggers germination.

 - Soil: the engine which supports the seed to full maturity.
 It is important to know what soil type the seed originated from; e.g. free-draining, acidic etc.

 So how do you successfully grow herbs from seed?

 Jekka's five top tips for growing seeds are:

 - There are several factors that affect the germination of herb seeds but the best tip is to consider the plants native habitat.
 For example, if the plant is from a mountainous region, it will usually require cold temperatures to trigger germination, a sunny-position and free draining soil.

 - Sometimes we need to fool nature such as breaking a seeds dormancy by putting it in the fridge.

 Be fussy about compost and avoid using garden soil or old compost.
 We specify the preferred soil types that suit the growing conditions for herbs in our Jekkapedia.

 - Sowing herb seeds is like cooking a meal.
-It is best to prepare everything before you start, for example, clean seed trays, labels to hand, compost mixed and ready and paper clips to hand to seal seed packets.
+It is best to prepare everything before you start, for example, clean seed trays, labels to hand, compost mixed and ready and paper clips to hand to reseal the seed packets.